FuzzifiED/FuzzifiED.jl/docs/src/intro.md

 ```math
     S_A(R_d)=\operatorname{tr}_A\rho\log\rho=\alpha R_d/\delta-F
 ```
 where $\delta$ is a UV-regulator.
 The constant part is known as the $F$-function of a 3d CFT.
-The $F$-function is proved to be RG-monotonic, _i.e._, along a renormalisation group flow from UV to IR, the value of $F$-function is non-increasing, analogous to the central charge in 2d CFTs.
+The $F$-function is proved to be RG-monotonic, _i. e._, along a renormalisation group flow from UV to IR, the value of $F$-function is non-increasing, analogous to the central charge in 2d CFTs.
 Despite its importance, it has never been calculated before through non-perturbative approaches in interacting 3d CFTs.
 This work has performed the first non-perturbative computation of $F$ function for paradigmatic 3d Ising CFT on fuzzy sphere.
 The sphere is cut in the real space into two crowns along a latitude circle $\theta$, and the entanglement entropy $S_A(\theta)$ as a function of $\theta$ is calculated.
 The $F$-function is extracted from the $S_A(\theta)$ in vicinity of the equator, and the result yields $F_A=0.0612(5)$ after a finite size scaling.

 ##### [Conformal generators](@id Fardelli2024)